mundialis/tile-indices/nDSM/HH/README.md

 Tile index:
 - `nDSM_tileindex_HH.gpkg.gz`
 - contains one poylgon for every tile
-- filename for each poylgon is stored as attribute ("location")
+- download URL + filename for each poylgon is stored as attribute ("location")

 Download script:
 - `nDSM_tileindex_HH.py`